apache/cloudstack-documentation/source/adminguide/service_offerings.rst

-Management network of Console Proxy VM      System Network Offering Storage network of Virtual Router           System Network Offering Management network of Virtual Router        System Network Offering Public network of Secondary Storage VM      System Network Offering Public network of Console Proxy VM          System Network Offering Default network of a guest VM               Compute Offering Additional networks of a guest VM           Corresponding Network Offerings
+Management network of Console Proxy VM      System Network Offering Storage network of Virtual Router           System Network Offering Management network of Virtual Router        System Network Offering Public network of Secondary Storage instance      System Network Offering Public network of Console Proxy instance          System Network Offering Default network of a guest instance               Compute Offering Additional networks of a guest instance           Corresponding Network Offerings
 =========================================== ===============================

-A guest VM must have a default network, and can also have many additional networks.
+A guest instance must have a default network, and can also have many additional networks.
 Depending on various parameters, such as the host and virtual switch used, you can observe a difference in the network rate in your cloud.
 For example, on a VMware host the actual network